Doctor (soundtrack)

 Doctor is a soundtrack album composed by Anirudh Ravichander for the 2021 film of the same name.
 The film marks Anirudh's sixth collaboration with Sivakarthikeyan and second collaboration with Nelson Dilipkumar.
 All the tracks in the film were released as singles, with "Chellamma" being the first song to be released, received viral response crossing more than 100 million views on YouTube.
-The original soundtrack album which featured four tracks in total was unveiled by Sony Music on 2 October 2021.
+The original soundtrack album which featured four tracks in total was unveiled by Sony Music India on 2 October 2021.